 A proven way to either supplement or replace your income or transition out of a clinical career is to serve as a consultant.
 Consulting can be highly lucrative, most of the work can usually be done from a home office and overhead, start-up costs and risks are relatively small.
 Boards and an active clinical practice or even an active license are typically not required.
 This hands-on intensive workshop shows physicians how to start, build, and run a high paying consulting practice.
 Learners will be guided to find their best consulting niches and be provided with strategies for getting started, building, marketing and expanding their new consulting practice.
 Emphasis will be placed on the practical needs of the physician and his or her consulting practice.
 Physicians will be provided the tools, forms, and checklists to get their consulting practice off the ground.

-- almost 12 hours of on-demand learning;
+- Almost 12 hours of on-demand learning (1 year license);

-- a 262 page printed manual (including free bound hard copy mailed to learners in USA);
+- A 262 page printed manual (including free bound hard copy mailed to learners in USA);

 - Personalized feedback on your suggested consulting rate/fee structure;

 - Personalized feedback on your suggested physician consulting niche;